jeanPokou/EbolaSurveyor/README.md

 ### Welcome “Ebola SURVEYOR

-Ebola Surveyor is an application to stop Ebola outreach in West Africa developed by  ***jean Pokou*** pour le groupe Ivoirien  **IVOCARTE ABYSHOP**.
+Ebola Surveyor is an application to stop Ebola outreach in West Africa developed by  ***jean Pokou*** for the Ivoirian group   **IVOCARTE ABYSHOP**.
 This application was built using [Ionic](http://ionicframework.com/) the beautiful, open source front-end SDK for developing hybrid mobile apps with HTML5  and google  [Angular Js](https://angularjs.org/).

-You can fork or copy   this repository at will, but I am not pushing any new updates I will remain as it is. <br/>
+You can fork or copy   this repository at will, but I am not pushing any new updates It will remain as it is. <br/>

 # Installation
  First Download the project or clone it using git <br/><br/>